 The Group makes estimates and assumptions that affect the reported amounts of assets and liabilities within the next financial year.
-Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Estimates and judgements are continually evaluated

 (i) Impairment losses on loans and advances

 The Group reviews its loan portfolios to assess impairment on a monthly basis.
 In determining whether an impairment loss should be recorded in profit or loss, the Group makes judgements as to whether there is any observable data indicating that there is a measurable decrease in the estimated future cash flows from a portfolio of loans before the decrease can be identified with an individual loan in that portfolio.
 This evidence may include observable data indicating that there has been an adverse change in the payment status of borrowers in a group, or national or local economic conditions that correlate with defaults on assets in the group.